curdwithraisins/pg-real/README.md

 # pg-real
-A simple package to notify clients about Postgres updates in real-time through HTTP/SSE/WebSockets connection.
+A simple module which helps to manage a pub/sub behavior with the PostgreSQL updates in the real-time through HTTP/SSE/WebSockets connection.

+> **Note**: this lib is currently compatible only with a Postgres client from [node-postgres](https://github.com/brianc/node-postgres).
+If you use any other client this lib isn't suitable for you.

 ## Table of Content